StudSec/pwncrates/README.md

 }
 ```

 The file will need to exist with the above structure regardless.
-Currently there is no support to disabled oauth & email
+Currently, there is no support to disabled oauth & email
 verification.
-However the file will accept empty/ dummy values (but will of course not work).
+However, the file will accept empty/ dummy values (but will of course not work).

 The `hostname` field should contain the servers ip address/dns name, it is used to generate links for password
 resets/account verifications.

+#### Migrating from ctfd
+You can use the migration script in `./scripts/` to migrate a ctfd database to pwncrates.
+However, this has minimal
+support, it will automate a lot for you, but it's not a "run and forget" solution.
+It expects a mysql dump/backup file
+called `backup.sql` to be in the same folder as the script.

 ## Development
 For development, you likely want to rapidly redeploy the docker